Brunel English Language Test (BrunELT)

 How can I pay for the test?

 The BrunELT costs £110 per person.
-Please download and complete this form before coming to the test.
 There are several payment options:

 We hope to introduce online payment for BrunELTs in the near future.